Chalk home page

 You only need to pass a subset of the features to the constructor for the feature class.

-The editor plugin will check that the type annotation you assign to the resolver matches subset of features passed to the constructor of the feature set.
+The editor plugin will check that the type annotation you assign to the resolver matches subset of features passed to the constructor of the feature class.

 All features